davidbiga/rocket-launch-worldmap/README.md

 Currently, it displays rocket launches coming in the next month with a limit of 10 launches.
 The reason for the limiation is due to Google Maps API only allowing you to request 10 times per second.

+When there is a scheduled rocket launch found, that particular country will turn blue.

 See [live example](http://davidbiga.io/rocket-launch-worldmap/)

 # Future Optimizations